 These guidelines are reviewed and updated at regular intervals.
-The most up to date information can be found on the NHSGGC Clinical Guidelines Directory / Adult Infection Management section.
+The most up to date information can be found on the NHSGGC Clinical Guidelines Platform, Adult Infection Management section.
 There are separate guidelines for infection management in primary care and in paediatrics.

 Antibiotics are overused, particularly in elderly patients, those with urinary catheters/bacteria in their urine but no signs or symptoms of urinary tract infection and patients with viral or non-infective exacerbations of COPD.

 To ensure appropriate and prudent antimicrobial prescribing follow the steps below:

 The definition of sepsis can be found here.
 Early recognition and management is key to improving outcomes for patients.
 Patients with infection and evidence of organ dysfunction have sepsis which has 10% hospital mortality.
 These patients are therefore at high risk of acute deterioration and death, and consideration should be given to managing these patients in a high dependency / critical care setting.
 The Quick Sequential Organ Failure Assessment (qSOFA) score (see figure 1) is a simple bedside clinical score using 3 criteria to rapidly identify patients with suspected infection who are more likely to have poor outcomes typical of sepsis.
 Always consider COVID-19 as a differential diagnosis in a febrile patient.
 In patients with sepsis, or severe infection, aim to complete the "Sepsis 6" (see figure 2) within 1 hour.

 Prescribe IV only for those with severe / deep seated infections, sepsis syndrome (see Severe Systemic Infections) or if the oral route is unavailable.
 Review IV antibiotics daily and switch to oral when appropriate (see IV-Oral Antibiotic Switch Therapy (IVOST).
 See here for indications for initial IV route of antibiotics.